 I have more energy, drive, joy and purpose in my "Old Age" than I had in my 20's.

 Does this sound like I am bragging?
 Of course it does.
 Now, let me put my bragging into its proper perspective.

 I met a man on the beach a couple years ago as he was taking pictures of the ocean.
 As we walked, I noticed he was holding his side and limping a little.
 I asked about his ailments and was informed that he had always wanted to go sky diving, and did so on his 90th birthday and he fell a little wrong.
 As for his limp, his son (probably about my age) was running in a triathlon.
 As this 90 year old ran along side his son, he slipped and hurt his hip.
+(He has since died, being over a hundred years old.)
 These are but a very few of the stories about "Over The Hill" people who are still climbing that hill they are supposedly over.

 Life ends when you give it up.
 And it begins when you decide to start living.

 I think of this maturing process as a training ground, a Basic Training camp the soldiers must go through.
 Each of us have these strengthening trials during our life.
 But almost all of us hide from them, refuse to enter them, and feel we are being mistreated by life when we are confronted with them.

 A soldier in training: the harder he hits an obstacle courses and the farther he marches, the stronger and more confident soldier he will become.
 A student who studies hard and tries to learn more than is required of her is going to be that much more prepared for her chosen career.
 A boxer who hires the toughest and most capable training partner is going to have his lights knocked out a few times, but he will become a more proficient boxer because of the beating he takes.

 The soldier who plays sick during maneuvers; the student who cheats his way through school; the boxer who hires a pansy for a sparing partner: are all going to find their avoidance of life's training disastrous when their times of trial comes upon them.